VernonGrant/VernonGrant/content/2024-11-03-keeping-a-clear-mind-in-an-overly connected-world.md

 - I no longer use any platforms that spoon-feeds me information without me curating the source.
 This is basically most platforms.
 - I've completely stopped using social media for the most part.
 I did however make list of YouTube channels that I think are good sources of information.
 I'll check these channels for updates once or twice a week.
 - I started using RSS again to subscribe to blogs.
 I read an articles or two every other day.
 - I also started reading more books.
-This is also something I curate heavily as some modern books are nothing more the advertisements.
+This is also something I curate heavily as some modern books are nothing more then advertisements.

 > Any fool can know.
 The point is to understand. — Albert Einstein